Everglades Mangrove Tunnel Kayak Eco Tour - Everglades City

 Description

-Paddle through the largest mangrove forest in North America on a guided Everglades kayak eco tour from Everglades City.
-This small-group adventure takes you into brackish lakes where freshwater meets saltwater, creating nurseries for fish, otters, and a wide range of birdlife including herons, egrets, spoonbills, and wood storks.
+Paddle through one of the largest mangrove ecosystems in North America on a guided Everglades kayak eco tour departing from Everglades City.
+This small-group adventure takes you through brackish waterways where freshwater and saltwater meet, creating rich habitats for fish, birds, and other wildlife such as herons, egrets, spoonbills, and wood storks.

-Wildlife sightings are frequent.
-Watch dolphins surface in nearby bays, manatees grazing in shallow waters, and alligators resting along the shoreline.
-The relaxed pace of kayaking gives you time to notice details while your naturalist guide shares insights about the ecosystem and its delicate balance.
+Wildlife sightings are common and may include dolphins, manatees, alligators, and a variety of bird species.
+The slow pace of kayaking allows you to fully appreciate the environment while your naturalist guide shares insights about the ecosystem and its balance.

 Star Map Pin Icon